oliviak/IoTDataCamp/IoT/IntroToAzure.md

-# Hands on Lab 1 - Introduction to the Azure Portal #
+# Introduction to the Azure Portal #

 Overall time to complete: **20 minutes**